gromacs/releng/docs/releng.rst

 console outout
   If the build is unstable, it also ensures that the word ``FAILED`` appears in the console log.
-This can be used in non-workflow builds to mark the build unstable. other files (specific to build scripts)
+This can be used in non-pipeline builds to mark the build unstable. other files (specific to build scripts)
   The build script can produce other relevant output in :file:`logs/` folder